Different Parts of the Brain and Their Amazing Functions

 3- The Brain Stem

-A stem-like section located at the base of the brain, the brain stem runs from under the cerebrum down to the spinal cord.
-The brain stem connects to 11 other cranial nerves in the head and helps to regulate and control essential bodily functions.
+A stem-like section located at the base of the brain parts and functions, the brain stem runs from under the cerebrum down to the spinal cord.
+The brain stem consists of the 11 other cranial nerves in the head and helps to regulate and control essential bodily functions.
 The brain stem consists of the midbrain, pons, and medulla oblongata.
 The medulla oblongata is responsible for controlling breathing, blood flow, and other essential bodily functions.

 Primary functions of the brain stem include: